torchmd/torchmd-net/README.md

 # torchmd-net

 TorchMD-Net provides state-of-the-art graph neural networks and equivariant transformer neural networks potentials for learning molecular potentials.
-It offers an efficient and fast implementation and it is integrated in GPU-accelerated molecular dynamics code like [ACEMD](https://www.acellera.com/products/molecular-dynamics-software-gpu-acemd/) and OpenMM (https://www.openmm.org).
+It offers an efficient and fast implementation and it is integrated in GPU-accelerated molecular dynamics code like [ACEMD](https://www.acellera.com/products/molecular-dynamics-software-gpu-acemd/) and [OpenMM](https://www.openmm.org).

 ## Installation
 Create a new conda environment using Python 3.8 via